tgherzog/wbg-ogdtoolkit/README.md

 All files needed for content authoring are in one of two project directories: `docs` and `en`:

 * `docs` contains downloadable documents such as PDF and Word files, along with some images
-* `en` contains Kramdown files, which produce HTML files on the toolkit server.
+* `en` contains Kramdown files (the English versions), which produce HTML files on the toolkit server.
 There is one file per HTML page, each one ends with a **.md** suffix.

 There is also an `es` directory which is currently empty except for a placeholder README file.